JoeyStanley/jekyll-for-designers/resources.md

 On this page you'll find links to all sorts of stuff that I have found useful, including tutorials, books, and general reading on R and Praat, statistics, software, corpora, design, and other stuff.

-Note that I haven't really updated this page in a while [as of August 2022], so it may not include the latest resources and some links may be dead.
+Note that [as of September 2022] I haven't really updated this page since about 2019, so it may not include the latest resources and some links may be dead.

 <br/>